jon-marks/Yet-Another-Sudoku/docs/source/07-glossary.rst

       In an AI-Chain of Nodes, the Interior Nodes lie between the :term:`End Node`\s.

    **Intersection**
-     The cells common to two Groups that intersect.
+     The cells common to the meeting of two or more :term:`group`s.

    **Line**
       Either a :term:`Row` or a :term:`Column`.